nekelpatrick/VAMPIRES/GAME-DESIGN-DOCUMENT.md

 ## 4.2 The [BATTLEFIELD]

-- A 3D side-view arena using Three.js.
+- A 3D side-view arena built in Unity.
 - Infinite waves of enemies.
-- Instanced using ECS to keep performance stable.
+- Instanced using GPU Instancing and object pooling to keep performance stable.
-- Visuals: rotating layers of fog, silhouettes, embers, blood particle systems.
+- Visuals: rotating layers of fog, silhouettes, embers, blood particle systems (VFX Graph).
-- Players will see many [NPC]s and other [PLAYER]s’ thralls marching beside them.
+- Players will see many [NPC]s and other [PLAYER]s' thralls marching beside them.

 ## 4.3 [HORDE] AI (ENEMIES)